Cryptography (WS 2021/22)

 Cryptography is the mathematical backbone of information security.
 This lecture covers the most important building blocks modern cryptographic protocols and their security, including:

 - Authenticated Encryption, hashing, and symmetric primitives (AES-GCM, SHA-3, …)

-- Asymmetric encryption and digital signatures (RSA, DH, DSA, ECC, …)
+- Asymmetric encryption and digital signatures (RSA, DH, DSA, ECC, post-quantum crypto, …)

 - Authentication and key-exchange protocols, including an introduction to advanced privacy-preserving protocols

 For all these building blocks, we will have a look at the design ideas and goals behind the algorithm, its security properties in practice, and some cryptanalysis techniques such as differential cryptanalysis.
 We will cover the necessary mathematical and methodical background so that you can try your own hands in the exercises at breaking ciphers to gain a deeper understanding of their design.

 The lecture (VO) is in presence in HS i1 as long as this is practical (green/yellow), subject to the TU Graz hygiene rules (3G required, TU Graz greenlight recommended).
 Recordings of all lectures from last year are available for those students who can’t attend in person.
 If on-campus teaching becomes impractical (orange/red), we’ll switch to virtual YouTube streaming.
 The written VO exam is in presence in the central exam weeks.
 As an alternative, oral virtual exams are possible at any time for those unable to attend in person.
 For the weekly exercises (KU), the default is in presence in small groups (3G) as long as this is practical.
 For those unable to attend, one virtual Discord group is available for registration in TUGRAZonline.
 The two written KU exams are in presence for all groups (see below for exceptions and backup plans).
 Use Discord for questions, updates, etc.